Seasons & Liturgical Uses

 - Higginbottom: Ave Maria

-- Hone: Gabriel.s message does away
+- Hone: Gabriel’s message does away

-- Kelly: Cradle of carols
+- Kelly: A cradle of carols

-- Kelly: The Linden tree
+- Kelly: The linden tree

 - Ledger: Advent calendar